f4exb/sdrangel/plugins/feature/remotecontrol/readme.md

 <h2>Device Dialog</h2>

-The Device Dialog allows selecting devices to add to the Remote Control, as well as customing what controls and sensors are displayed for the device in the GUI.
+The Device Dialog allows selecting devices to add to the Remote Control, as well as customizing what controls and sensors are displayed for the device in the GUI.

 ![Device dialog](../../../doc/img/RemoteControl_plugin_device.png)